archangelstv/-Archangels-Prophecy-/README.md

 The AAngels of Life will stand at the doors of the "Type O Positive" This is the "Day of Judgement" From the Bible

+Update- Dec 10 2021     Heard
+    South Africa, One is incerted with the deadly Covid 19. now it spreads.
+    China First--Then America, their military, then their goverment, then their Blacks, Republicans, Gayes and so on.

 ![](future/future1.jpg)

 **** [The Future](http://archangelstv.com/future/The Future.zip.html)***